idrees11/gnn-topology-ablation/README.md

 to improve classification performance.

-The challenge uses the MUTAG dataset, which is small but non-trivial, requiring careful use of topological features for strong results.

 -----------------------
 **🧩 Problem Description**
 -----------------------
-**We use the MUTAG dataset — a standard benchmark dataset for graph classification**.
+**We use the MUTAG dataset, a standard benchmark dataset for graph classification**.

 **About MUTAG**